APesate/CSVReader/README.md

 The project at its current state doesn't contain any UI Tests.

-The intention was to do them by making use of the [KIF Framework](https://github.com/kif-framework/KIF) and following the [Robot Pattern](https://academy.realm.io/posts/kau-jake-wharton-testing-robots/).
-Unfortunately, I couldn't find the time to get to do them.
+The plan was to do them by making use of the [KIF Framework](https://github.com/kif-framework/KIF) and following the [Robot Pattern](https://academy.realm.io/posts/kau-jake-wharton-testing-robots/).

 **Benefits:**

 - **KIF:** The benefits of this framework are several, among which I could highlight:
   - Allows you to perform functional tests on your views instead of integration tests.
   - The framework runs on the UnitTests target, which gives you the possibility to perform white box testing by mocking the dependencies.
 Something that it's not possible to do with the UITests targets.
   - Because it runs on the UnitTests target, we can skip the navigation to specific parts of the app, and directly load the screen in its required state.
 - **Robot Pattern:** The pattern is focused on splitting the `What` from the `How` Meaning that you have 2 entities responsable to run the set of tests.
 The first one is the `XCTestCase` which knows `What` to test and the second would be the `Robot` that knows how to execute the actions.